sodadata/soda-core/docs/documentation/orchestrate_scans.md

         return scan.execute().to_json()
 ```

-In your Prefect Flow, you can call the Soda SQL Task like this:
+In your Prefect Flow, call the Soda SQL Task as per the following example.

 ```python
 import SodaSQLScan